Marshfield station: Closure and demolition

 Plans for Chicago to have a subway system to relieve the severe congestion of, if not replace, its elevated trackage dated back to the early 20th century, but the city lagged in building subways.
-Chicago petitioned the Public Works Administration (PWA) for construction funds for a subway under State Street in 1937.
-The petition originally included a proposal for two downtown east-west streetcar tunnels.
-Harold L. Ickes, the administrator of the PWA and a longtime Chicagoan, vetoed the streetcar tunnel plan and insisted instead on a Milwaukee-Dearborn subway that would provide a more direct route from Logan Square to downtown.
-Although this idea engendered considerable local opposition, especially from mayor Edward Joseph Kelly, Ickes's influence in the federal government led to the Dearborn plan being adopted in 1938.
-A 1939 plan also introduced the idea of replacing the main line and Garfield Park branch with a section of rapid transit operating through a superhighway (the eventual Interstate 290 or "Eisenhower") on Congress Street that had been proposed since the 1909 Plan of Chicago and more thoroughly planned in the early 1930s.
+A plan emerged in 1938 for a subway to go downtown from the west side; a 1939 plan also introduced the idea of replacing the main line and Garfield Park branch with a section of rapid transit operating through a superhighway (the eventual Interstate 290 or "Eisenhower") on Congress Street that had been proposed since the 1909 Plan of Chicago and more thoroughly planned in the early 1930s.
 These sections of transit would be connected, allowing for the northwest side's rapid transit to be routed through downtown rather than adhere to a trunk-and-branch model.

-Work soon began on the subway, which was 82 percent complete when World War II forced its suspension in 1942.
-It finally opened on February 25, 1951, rerouting Logan Square and Humboldt Park trains from Marshfield Junction.
+Work on the subway was delayed by World War II; it finally opened on February 25, 1951, rerouting Logan Square and Humboldt Park trains from Marshfield Junction.
 Construction on the expressway and Congress Line, on the other hand, had not started even though it had been adopted by the City Council in 1940 and formally authorized for construction in 1946.
-Clearance of the right of way began in 1949 and was largely complete by 1952, by which time only the "L" structure survived in the path of the future expressway.
-Three different agreements were made between the CTA, Chicago, Cook County, and Illinois between 1951 and 1954 concerning the financing and ownership of the new construction, which soon commenced.
+Clearance of the right-of-way began in 1949 and was largely complete by 1952, by which time only the "L" structure survived in the path of the future expressway.
 Changes were made to the Garfield Park and Douglas Park lines on December 9, 1951.
 Several stations were closed, including Laflin to Marshfield's east on the main line.
 Skip-stop, wherein trains were designated as either "A" trains or "B" trains and stopped at respective "A" or "B" stations, was applied during weekdays to the surviving stations; Marshfield was designated an "all-stop" station under this scheme and was thus unaffected.